 World Class Bicycle Infrastructure: GOOD Ideas for Cities Portland

-Participated in the GOOD Magazine Ideas for Cities Event in Portland.
+In an earlier iteration of THINK.urban, I participated in the GOOD Magazine Ideas for Cities Event in Portland.
 Our team was one of six, which included Wieden+Kennedy, Ziba, Sincerely Interested, OMFGco, and ADXPortland, all tackling tough ideas facing the city.
 The THINK.urban concepts were developed working alongside our appointed leader, BikePortland.org founder Jonathan Maus, who presented the challenge: “Now it’s time to do the big projects that present a challenge to politicians and the status quo, but that also present an exciting opportunity for the health of our city.
 But what we’re missing is a a truly game-changing bikeway that connects a Portland neighborhood to the city center.
 How might we create a major new bikeway that helps make bicycling as visible, safe, convenient, and pleasant for as many people as possible?”
 We gave a presentation on our preferred solution - a major protected bicycle network leading from the neighborhoods to downtown - in February 2012.

 In September 2013 a small group of urbanists decided to reclaim a block-long stretch of street under the premise of Park(ing) Day - a one-day tactical urbanism event held annually nationwide.
-In order to assess the impact of the placemaking activations - including movable chairs and tables, park benches, an outdoor "living room" set up, ping-pong tables, a bus bike-rack demonstration, a bike corral, a children's play area, and a hammock - we completed 142 surveys of participants to present to the city.
+In order to assess the impact of the placemaking activations - including movable chairs and tables, park benches, an outdoor "living room" set up, ping-pong tables, a bus bike-rack demonstration, a bike corral, a children's play area, and a hammock - I completed 142 surveys of participants to present to the city.
 The results were overwhelmingly positive and were presented to the Pedestrian Advisory Committee, including the Director of Transportation Leah Treat, in order to advocate for more "parklets" like this.
 The group went on to form Better Block Portland to continue the conversation - and tactical urbanism - beyond just one day of activism.